 - (04) 473 9444 - email@example.com - www.engineeringnz.org

 - (06) 759 7065 - firstname.lastname@example.org - www.nziht.co.nz

 What are the chances of getting a job?

-Civil engineering technician appears on Immigration New Zealand's long-term skill shortage list, and civil engineering draughtsperson appears on Immigration New Zealand's immediate skill shortage list.
+The roles of civil engineering technician and civil engineering draughtsperson both appear on Immigration New Zealand's construction and infrastructure skill shortage list.
+Civil engineering technician also appears on Immigration New Zealand's long-term skill shortage list.
 This means the Government is actively encouraging skilled civil engineering technicians/draughtspeople from overseas to work in New Zealand.